apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 ## Runs

-When you start an actor, the actor run gets created.
-Actor run is a Docker container created from the build's Docker image with dedicated resources (CPU, memory, disk space).
+When you start an Actor, an actor run gets created.
+An Actor run is a Docker container created from the build's Docker image with dedicated resources (CPU, memory, disk space).
 For more on this topic, see [usage and resources](./usage_and_resources.md).

 Each run has its own (default) [storages](../../storage) assigned, which it may but not nesseserarly need to use: